Win the Amazon Buy Box in 2020

 You must also be selling new items for Buy Box eligibility as it is easy to win the Amazon Buy Box for new products.
 Used items will never be shown in the Buy Box and can be found below it.
 Used items do often have their own Buy Box, called the Buy Used Box.
 This alternative Buy Box works the same way as the standard Buy Box but appears separately.

 This last requirement for eligibility is to be an Amazon verified seller called a Featured Merchant status (now confusingly called Buy Box Eligible).
-This is awarded to sellers who have been selling for 2 to 6 months with a high performance rating.
+This is awarded to sellers who have been selling for 2 to 6 months with a high-performance rating.
 This eligibility can be checked within Amazon Seller Central.
-In order to acquire this eligibility quicker a seller can use Amazon’s fulfillment services (FBA).
-Sellers can also contact Amazon’s support team to manually request Buy Box Eligibility status.
+In order to acquire this eligibility quicker, a seller can use Amazon’s fulfilment services (FBA).
+Sellers can also contact Amazon’s support team to manually request the Buy Box Eligibility status.